THEME PARK ITINERARIES

 • If you have kids age 5 or under, I would bring a stroller or rent one when you get there.

-• Inside your bag have sunscreen, medicines, an external phone charger, band aids, phones, and anything else that is essential for the day.
+• Inside your bag, have sunscreen, medicines, an external phone charger with cords, band aids, phones, and anything else that is essential for the day.
 Don’t overpack!

 • Wear sunglasses and/or hats on sunny days.

-• Pack ponchos if there’s a chance of rain or if you want to ride water rides or sit in animal show splash zones without getting fully soaked.
+• Pack ponchos if there’s a chance of rain or if you want to Jurassic Park River Adventure without getting wet

 Know the height restrictions before you go so smaller kids will have the correct expectations.
 Height restrictions are strict and are there for safety, so don’t assume that “close enough” will work.